Subject pronouns and possessive adjectives – those were just some of the pronouns we began to consider in my last post!

 ✒️ One big step to understanding written texts (and writing better) is to recognise all the pronouns in a sentence – subject, object and possessive pronouns – and to identify what they are referring to.

-✒️ If you are struggling with knowing where to introduce a pronoun or the subject / object it refers to, start by inserting the named subject or object in every instance: e.g. ‘Mary thought that Sally was listening to Mary while Mary was speaking, but then Mary realised that Sally had already left.’
+✒️ If you’re not sure where to put a pronoun or the subject or object it refers to, start by putting the named subject or object in every instance: e.g. ‘Mary thought that Sally was listening to Mary while Mary was speaking, but then Mary realised that Sally had already left.’

-✒️ Try to replace the second, third, fourth instances of a person or object’s name with a pronoun.
-If by doing that you end up not distinguishing between the entities, use phrases like ‘the latter’ or ‘the former’ (but use these sparingly, because they will sound overly formal if you use them too often).
+✒️ Pronouns should be used to replace the second, third, and fourth instances of a person’s or object’s name.
+If you end up with no distinction between the entities, use terms like ‘the latter’ or ‘the former’ (but use these sparingly, because they will sound overly formal if you use them too often).

 (A short note on the use of ‘it’ in Gaskell’s passage to describe the child: this pronoun here reflects the novel’s cultural context.
 In 19th-century English society, a child could sometimes be described as an ‘it’.
 This was not considered offensive or degrading as it would be in our times, partly because of the accepted hierarchy in their society, a society where children were seen as little people to be managed and cared for until they grew up.)

 Do you have other questions?
-Feel free to send them to me via the query form.
+Please submit them to me using the query form.